hyperb1iss/droidmind/README.md

 - "Reboot my device into recovery mode"
 - "What Android version is my phone running?"
 - "Check if my device is rooted and tell me its security patch level"
+- "Tap on the Settings icon at coordinates 500,1000"
+- "Swipe down from the top of the screen to open the notification shade"
+- "Input my password into the current text field"
+- "Press the back button three times to return to the home screen"
+- "Open the Settings app by starting the com.android.settings package"

 ## 🚧 Development Status